 Whatever it is, it’s working, and we are having so much fun together.
 I’m so happy it’s spring and officially warm here; it’s so pleasant to spend more time outside with Winnie.
-But I admit that all of this luck o’ the Irish from last month has got me curious about more Irish folklore and myth.
+But I admit that all of this luck o’ the Irish from last month has got me more curious about Irish folklore and myth.

 One should be so lucky to be loved by so many diverse life forms!
 Maybe it’s all that appreciation that makes it so lucky and imbues its holder with a portion of good fortune.

 The plant is good at pulling nitrogen from the air and transferring it into the ground for other plants to eat.
-So it gives back to the community too!
+So it gives back to the flora and fauna community too.
 This plant is positively stealing my heart— if Winnie hadn’t already won it, that is.

 I guess it’s rather like a dog with five legs instead of four; kind of interesting if you think about it— that we come to associate the extra leaf with luck but an extra leg or two, an inconvenience.
 I don’t think that poor dog with an extra leg would consider himself very lucky, or that people would be running to rub his belly for some extra luck, do you?